-This week we’re drilling down into our Triggers and focusing on hot, primed opportunities happening right now in the IT storage space.
+This week we’re drilling down into our Scoops and focusing on hot, primed opportunities happening right now in the IT storage space.
 Boars Head, University of Iowa and Harley Davidson are actively seeking help in migrating servers, upgrading data center operations, or might already be over their head in data center transformation projects.
 These are hot, qualified leads for those operating in the storage space.

-Triggers do two things: First, they give you a reason (and context) to start a valuable conversation.
+Scoops do two things: First, they give you a reason (and context) to start a valuable conversation.
 When you call with inside information about leadership transitions or new projects/initiatives, you are significantly distancing yourself from your competition.
-Secondly, triggers give you access to the RIGHT person.
+Secondly, scoops give you access to the RIGHT person.
 You’ll be reaching out to the right person at the right time, making sales more efficient and effective.
 You know about their transition, projects, pain points – you can help identify where their needs are and how your product can fulfill those needs.